 It is just like a mutual fund.
 So this brings us to our question, what is a mutual fund?

 Mutual funds essentially make use of pooled money from a variety of investors to buy financial assets like stocks, bonds, etc. Then, the gains from these financial assets are divided proportionately among the mutual fund investors.

 Similarly, REIT pools money from a variety of investors to buy real estate and then generate income.
 It allows individual investors to earn a portion of that income-producing real estate.

 These real estate portfolios are made with multiple property types.
 REIT indulges in buying properties and leasing the real estate to other companies/individuals.
 The income which is generated as a result of leasing out or selling is then distributed proportionately among shareholders.

 Also, REIT is specific to one particular locality of the town/city.
-Therefore, you must choose the specific location you prefer to invest into.
+Therefore, you must choose the specific location you prefer to invest in.

-Healthcare REIT includes nursing homes, medical offices, hospitals, clinics.
-Office REIT includes business offices, business districts etc. Hence, there are a lot of varieties in which REIT is available in the market.
+Healthcare REIT includes nursing homes, medical offices, hospitals, and clinics.
+Office REIT includes business offices, business districts, etc. Hence, there are a lot of varieties of which REIT available in the market.